mate-academy/py-game-models/README.md

 #### 3. Guild
 The player has an opportunity to become a member of a guild.
 It has:
-- `name` - a char field with the maximum length of 255 characters.
+- `name` - a *unique* char field with the maximum length of 255 characters.
 - `description` - a text field, can be blank